GlenCrawford/australia_rain_tomorrow_binary_classification_prediction/README.md

 # Binary classification machine learning model to predict whether it will rain tomorrow in Australia.

-This is a Tensorflow 2 and Keras neural network that uses binary classification to predict whether, given meteorological observations of a given day at a given weather station in Australia, it will rain there the next day.
+This is a neural network that uses binary classification to predict whether, given meteorological observations of a given day at a given weather station in Australia, it will rain there the next day.
 The model is trained and tested on a dataset containing about 10 years of daily weather observations from numerous Australian weather stations.

+There are two separate implementations in this project: one using Tensorflow 2 and Keras, and another using scikit-learn.

 The model currently has an accuracy of approximately 87%.
 Given that it doesn't rain exactly 50% of days, there are a lot more rows in the dataset where the target "RainTomorrow" column has a "No" value than "Yes".
 This means that you can make a complete guess and be right by random chance about 70% of the time.
 My goal was therefore to get the model accuracy to somewhere around 90%.